 In 2008, Brenau University created the Marilyn Davis Community Service-Learning Award: an ongoing award given to individuals advocating for mental health, wellness, and recovery.

 In 2010, she was awarded the Liberty Bell Award by the Northeastern Judicial Circuit, given to non-attorneys for contributions to the criminal justice system and communities.

-She began advocating for rehabilitation rather than incarceration for non-violent offenders in 1990 and continues to provide treatment services in her job as Program Director at a men’s facility in Georgia.
+She began advocating for rehabilitation rather than incarceration for non-violent offenders in 1990 and continued working with addicts in women’s, men’s, and HIV-positive populations.

 Marilyn recently published her memoir, Finding North: A Journey from Addict to Advocate, available on Amazon.